miladrahimi/phprouter/README.md

 ## Current Route

-You might want to get information about current route in your controller.
-This example shows how to get this information
+You might want to get information about the current route in your controller.
+This example shows how to get this information.

 ```php
 use MiladRahimi\PhpRouter\Router;